 Paolo Cirio: Street Ghosts

 The Public Art component of Nothing to Hide?
-Art, Surveillance & Privacy will be created in downtown Hartford.
+Art, Surveillance & Privacy has been created in downtown Hartford.

-Mr. Cirio has produced this project in over two dozen cities around the world, including London, Paris, New York City, Berlin, Montreal (see the video above), Sydney and Hong Kong.
+Cirio has produced versions of this project in more than two dozen cities around the world, including London (see the photo below), Paris, New York City, Berlin, Montreal (see the video above), Sydney and Hong Kong.
 Cirio says, “It’s a temporary thing.
 That’s why they are ghosts.
 They appear and disappear and may come back any time.”

 About the artist